Augusta Crichton-Stuart, Marchioness of Bute: War service

 During the First World War, the marchioness opened up the family home at Mount Stuart as a military hospital.
+It was handed to the Admiralty and was a Naval Hospital from 1914-1918.
 She herself trained to carry out nursing duties, at the Scottish General Hospital at Stobhill.

 In recognition of her services, she was invested as a Dame Commander of the Order of the British Empire (DBE) in 1918.
 She was also invested as a Dame of Grace, Order of St. John of Jerusalem, and decorated with the Médaille de la Reine Elisabeth of Belgium.
+She also worked as a nurse, known as Nurse Stuart, with Professor Hepburn at the Third Western Hospital in Cardiff.

 Death

 Lord Bute died on 25 April 1947, aged 65.
-Lady Bute followed almost a month later on 16 May 1947, aged 66.
+Lady Bute followed almost a month later, in Rothesay on 16 May 1947, aged 66.